 D.J.
 Jones, defensive lineman for the San Francisco 49ers

 Besides his dad’s barbecue (he caters!) and sliders with two signature sauces, sides are where it’s at for Jones.
 “You have to have some type of dip, like a Buffalo dip.
 You also need easy snacks like pigs in a blanket, chips, and don’t forget good beverages,” he says.
 (We concur, and also recommend our Buffalo Chicken Kolaches with Blue Cheese Dip for your next game day spread.)

 Vincent Rey, free agent (former linebacker for the Cincinnati Bengals)

 Rey’s tailgating contribution is perfect for soaking up all that beer, both before and after the game: homemade popcorn.
 Pop a giant batch at home, then grab handfuls whenever you feel a little grumble.

-James Hurst, offensive guard/tackle for the Baltimore Ravens
+James Hurst, offensive tackle for the New Orleans Saints

 Eat Hurst’s tailgating pick as an appetizer or main.
 It’s a cheesedog with a Carolina twist.
 “Red Hots are a North Carolina thing, but it’s a mix between a hot dog and a sausage with a little spice to it.
 Grill it, cut it open down the middle, then put a slice of cheese in there and eat it straight,” he says.